-Our product development programs and the potential commercialization of our product candidates will require substantial additional cash to fund expenses.
+Our product development programs and the commercialization of MM-398, and the potential commercialization of any other approved product candidates, will require substantial additional cash to fund expenses.
 For some of our product candidates, we may decide to collaborate with pharmaceutical and biotechnology companies for the development and potential commercialization of those product candidates.